 Where do all these goods go?

-- They end up cluttering our homes.
-The average house size in the US has almost tripled over the last 70 years, from 950 sq ft in 1950 to 2,640 sq ft in 2016, and the number of storage facilities has doubled in the previous 20 years.
+- They end up cluttering our homes: The average house size in the US has almost tripled over the past 70 years, from 950 sq ft in 1950 to 2,640 sq ft in 2016, and the number of storage facilities has doubled in the last 20 years.

-- They end up in landfills.
-In 2016, Americans produced an astonishing 16,000 tons of textile wasteโmore than five times what our parents contributed in 1980!
-Isn’t that remarkable?
+- They end up in landfills: In 2016, Americans produced an astonishing 16,000 tons of textile waste – more than five times what our parents contributed in 1980!
 Americans also threw away a staggering 26 million tons of plastics.

 More space for our stuff: Average house sizes in the US almost tripled since 1950 | Photo by Avi Waxman on Unsplash